 Removal hearings generally involve two hearings, the first of which is usually scheduled within a couple weeks of an arrest (or a few months in some cases).
 A Master Calendar Hearing provides the foreign national the opportunity to answer the charges against him or her and to file his or her application(s) for relief from removal.
 It is at this hearing that the immigration judge will set a trial date for the second hearing to consider the merits of the application(s) for relief.

-The second hearing, also known as the Individual Hearing, is typically scheduled 9-18 months after the Master Calendar Hearing (except in cases of mandatory detention, when it is scheduled sooner).
+The second hearing, also known as the Individual Hearing, is typically scheduled many months after the Master Calendar Hearing (except in cases of mandatory detention, when it is scheduled sooner).
 The immigration judge will consider the evidence, which may include challenges to the charges on the Notice to Appear or a request for relief from removal.
 The judge will make a finding on inadmissibility or removability and decide whether to grant any relief sought.
 Both the foreign national and/or the DHS may appeal the immigration judge’s order to the Board of Immigration Appeals within 30 days of the decision.
-An attorney in Michigan could help an immigrant who is facing deportation prepare for these hearings.